laanlabs/SwiftSurvey/README.md

 ## TODO

-- [ ] swift package or pod install
+- [ ] Swift package and/or CocoaPods install